aphp/edsnlp/docs/tutorials/training-doc-classifier.md

     JSONL is convenient, but nothing here is specific to it: any [reader](../data/index.md) producing dicts with a `note_text` key will do, including `edsnlp.data.read_parquet` and `edsnlp.data.from_pandas`.
 On a large corpus, Parquet is usually the better choice.

-## A single head: predicting the document type
+## A single head, one label per document

-A document has exactly one type, so this is a **single-label** problem: we use one `eds.single_label_head`, keyed by the name of the attribute it fills in.
+We start by predicting the **type** of a document.
+A note has exactly one, so this is a **single-label** problem: we use one `eds.single_label_head`, keyed by the name of the attribute it fills in.

 Note that we do not list the labels: left out, they are inferred from the training data when `nlp.post_init(...)` is called by `train`.
 Pass `labels=[...]` explicitly if you'd rather pin them down — or a path to a pickled list, which is handier when there are thousands of them.